WalletWasabi/WasabiDoc/docs/using-wasabi/BitcoinFullNode.md

 ## Using an already existing remote Bitcoin full node

-If you have a Bitcoin full node already on a remote computer, then Wasabi Wallet can use this too.
+If you have a Bitcoin full node already on a remote computer, then Wasabi Wallet can use this, too.
 In the settings specify the local IP address, or the tor hidden service .onion of your full node.

 ![](/SettingsBitcoinCore.png)